 - 1. Hold a Bachelor's degree in music from an accredited institution. - 2.
 Have a cumulative grade point average of 3.0 in all previous collegiate work. - 3.
-Score an 85 or higher on the TOEFL iBT (international applicants only).
+Score an 85 or higher on the TOEFL iBT or a 6.5 or higher on the IELTS (international applicants only).